The Mosaic Company

 Cash vs Debt

-The company holds $281.8M in cash, though total debt stands at $5.76B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+On the balance sheet, MOS has $281.8M in cash with $5.76B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
 The company is burning cash, with free cash flow at -$289.8M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-Return on equity stands at 0.6%, which is modest for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of 0.6% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.0% is on the lower side, which is common in asset-heavy industries.
 Revenue has pulled back from $19.13B (2022) to $12.05B (2025), a 37% decline worth watching.